writethedocs/www/docs/guide/writing/beginners-guide-to-docs.rst

 If you don't have documentation, you will miss out on a whole class of contributors.

-It makes your code better
+You want your code to be improved
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-There is an old truth that writing things down helps you think.
 It's really easy to have an idea in your head that sounds perfect,
-but the act of putting words to paper requires a distillation of thought.
+but the act of putting words to paper requires a distillation of thought that may not be so easy.

 Writing documentation improves the design of your code.
 Talking through your API and design decisions on paper allows you to think about them in a more formalized way.